St. Jude Clinical Trials

 - Undergoing cancer therapy at St. Jude Children’s Research Hospital

 - Considered to be at high risk of infection

 This is a non-therapeutic clinical trial that is open to children and adults with familial cancer and to their eligible family members.

 Note: This is a research study and is not meant to be a substitute for clinical genetic testing.
 Families may never receive results from the study or may receive results many years from the time they enroll.
-If you are interested in clinical testing, please consider seeing a local genetic counselor or other genetics professional.
-If you have already had clinical genetic testing and meet eligibility criteria for the SJFAMILY study, you may enroll regardless of the results of your clinical genetic testing.
+If you are interested in clinical genetic testing, please consider seeing a local genetic counselor or other genetics professional.
+If you have already had clinical genetic testing and meet eligibility criteria for the SJFAMILY study, as outlined below, you may enroll regardless of the results of your clinical genetic testing.

 In this research study, the definition of “Familial Cancer” is met if any of the following is present:

 - An individual with a history of cancer diagnosed under 26 years of age who has at least one first, second or third degree relative with a history of cancer diagnosed under 51 years of age; OR

 - An individual who has been diagnosed with more than one cancer, at least one of which was diagnosed under 26 years of age; OR

 - An individual with a clinical or molecular diagnosis of a known cancer predisposition syndrome

 - An individual who meets the definition of “Familial Cancer,” as above